Sey56/paracore-help/docs/getting-started/installation.md

 2.  **Install Paracore Addin:** Run `Paracore_Revit_Installer.exe` first.
 This is crucial as both Paracore and the VSCode extension rely on this Revit add-in.

-3.  **Install Paracore Desktop Application:** Run `Paracore_Installer.msi`.
+3.  **Install rap-web (Paracore UI):** Run `Paracore_Installer.msi`.

-4.  **Install VSCode Extension (Optional):** for just executing scripts from vscode to Revit without using the Paracore app, install `corescript-0.0.1.vsix` VScode extension (Still you need to install the Paracore.Addin with Paracore_Revit_Installer.exe for this workflow to work.).
+4.  **Install VSCode Extension (Optional):** for just executing scripts from vscode to Revit without using the Paracore UI, install `corescript-0.0.1.vsix` VScode extension (Still you need to install the Paracore.Addin with Paracore_Revit_Installer.exe for this workflow to work.).

 5.  **Verify Installation:**
     *   Open Autodesk Revit and ensure the `Paracore` tab is visible in the Revit ribbon.
 Start the Paracore from the ribbon.
-    *   Launch the Paracore desktop application.
+    *   Launch rap-web (Paracore UI).
 ## Post-Installation Setup

 Once Paracore is installed:

-1.  **Launch Paracore:** Open the Paracore desktop application.
+1.  **Launch rap-web:** Open the Paracore UI.
 2.  **Sign In:** Click the **"Continue Offline"** button on the login screen.
-    *   *Note:* The "Sign in with Google" option features (Cloud Teams, AI Generation) are currently disabled in the public release.
+    *   *Note:* The "Sign in with Google" and AI/Agent features require a running `rap-auth-server`.
+For local usage without these features, "Continue Offline" is sufficient.
 3.  **Start Automating:** You are now ready to use Paracore!
 Proceed to the [User Guide](../user-guide/script-execution.md) to learn how to run your first script.